Last updated: September 5, 2023

 8. AUDIT RIGHTS

-- 8.1.
-Walnut shall respond promptly and adequately with respect to Customer’s reasonable inquiries regarding the Processing of Personal Data in accordance with this DPA.
+8.1.
+Walnut shall respond promptly and adequately with respect to Customer’s reasonable inquiries regarding the Processing of Customer Data in accordance with this DPA.
 Walnut shall make available to the Customer all information necessary to demonstrate Customer’s compliance with the obligations under the EU Data Protection Law.

-- 8.2.
-Walnut shall make available, so long as the Agreement remains in effect, solely upon prior written notice and no more than once per year during the Term (except for in the case of a Security Incident), information necessary to reasonably demonstrate compliance with this DPA to a reputable auditor nominated by the Customer, at Customer’s sole expense, and shall allow for audits, including inspections, by such reputable auditor solely in relation to the Processing of the Customer Data (“Audit”) in accordance with the terms and conditions hereunder.
+8.2.
+Walnut shall make available, so long as the Agreement remains in effect, solely upon prior written notice and no more than once per calendar year during the Term (except for in the case of a Security Incident), information necessary to reasonably demonstrate compliance with this DPA to a reputable auditor nominated by the Customer, at Customer’s sole expense, and shall allow for audits, including inspections, by such reputable auditor solely in relation to the Processing of the Customer Data (“Audit”) in accordance with the terms and conditions hereunder.
 The Audit shall be subject to the terms of this DPA and standard confidentiality obligations (including towards third parties).
-Walnut may object to an auditor appointed by the Customer in the event Walnut reasonably believes that the auditor is not suitably qualified or independent, is a competitor of Walnut or otherwise unsuitable (“Objection Notice”).
-The Customer will appoint a different auditor or conduct the Audit itself upon its receipt of an Objection Notice from Walnut.
+Walnut may object to an auditor appointed by the Customer in the event Walnut reasonably believes that the auditor is not suitably qualified or is a competitor of Walnut or otherwise unsuitable.
 Customer shall bear all expenses related to the Audit and shall (and ensure that each of its auditors shall) over the course of such Audit, avoid causing any damage, injury or disruption to Walnut’s business operations.
 Any and all conclusions of such Audit shall be confidential and reported back to Walnut immediately.

 9. DATA TRANSFER

-- 9.1.
-Where the GDPR, UK GDPR or the Swiss FADP is applicable, if the Processing of Personal Data by Walnut (or by a Sub-Processor) includes transfer of Personal Data (either directly or through an onward transfer) to a third country outside the EEA, the UK, or Switzerland that is not an Adequate Country, such transfer shall only occur if an appropriate safeguard approved by the applicable Data Protection Law (the GDPR (Article 46), UK GDPR (Article 46) or Swiss FADP (as applicable)) for the lawful transfer of Personal Data is in place.
+9.1.
+Where the GDPR, UK GDPR or the Swiss FADP is applicable, if the Processing of Customer Data by Walnut (or by a Sub-Processor) includes transfer of Customer Data (either directly or through an onward transfer) to a third country outside the EEA, the UK, or Switzerland that is not an Adequate Country, such transfer shall only occur if an appropriate safeguard approved by the applicable Data Protection Law (the GDPR (Article 46), UK GDPR (Article 46) or Swiss FADP (as applicable)) for the lawful transfer of Customer Data is in place.

 9.2.1.
 Transfer of Personal Data from the EEA the terms set forth in Annex IV shall apply.